LilitMkrtchyan/spring-rest-tests/README.md

 #### <a name="exercise5"></a>Exercise 5

-For the next application version, Worldline wants to change the management of data in application.
+For the next application version, we wants to change the management of data in application.
 Indeed, currently the application stores the accounts and the transactions directly in the JAVA services.

 This situation is no longer acceptable and the application must be refactored with a real database service.